Tick Paralysis in Dogs and Cats

 Paralysis Ticks are commonly found along the east coast of Australia, from north Queensland to east Victoria.
 Paralysis Ticks are of concern year-round but are more prevalent in the warmer months of Spring and Summer.

-Paralysis ticks range from light grey to a bluish colour when fully engorged and they have an orange head and eight legs at the front of their body.
+Paralysis ticks can vary in size and colour, making identification challenging.
+They can range from light grey to a bluish colour when fully engorged and they have an orange head and eight legs at the front of their body.
 The two front and back legs are significantly darker in colour than the two middle pairs.

 Early symptoms of tick paralysis in dogs and cats can include altered vocal sounds, hindlimb weakness and reduced or absent blink and swallow reflexes, sometimes resulting in regurgitation of food or water.
-Oftentimes pets in the early stages of paralysis show only one two symptoms to begin with.
+Often times pets in the early stages of paralysis show only one or two symptoms to begin with.